puppetlabs-toy-chest/puppetlabs-netscaler/README.md

 Valid options: 'yes', 'no', true, false, 'enabled', 'disabled', 'ENABLED', 'DISABLED', 'YES', 'NO', 'on', 'off', 'ON', 'OFF'.
 Default value: 'NO'.

-#####`provider`

-The specific backend to use for this `netscaler_ntpserver` resource.
-You seldom need to specify this --- Puppet will usually discover the appropriate provider for your platform.
-Available providers are: rest.

 ###Type: netscaler_ntpsync

 Manage NetScaler NTP sync setting.

-#### Parameters
+Only one `netscaler_ntpsync` resource may be declared per device.

+####Parameters

+All parameters, except where otherwise noted, are optional.
+Their default values are determined by your particular NetScaler setup.

 #####`ensure`

 The basic state that the resource should be in.
+A value of 'present' allows the state to be managed, but 'absent' always disables ntp sync.

 Valid values are 'present', 'absent'.

-#####`provider`

-The specific backend to use for this `netscaler_ntpsync` resource.
-You seldom need to specify this --- Puppet will usually discover the appropriate provider for your platform.Available providers are: rest.

 #####`state`

 NTP status.

 Valid options: 'yes', 'no', true, false, 'enabled', 'disabled', 'ENABLED', 'DISABLED', 'YES', 'NO', 'on', 'off', 'ON', 'OFF'.
-If omitted, this parameter's value defaults to the resource's title. **TODO**: Is this default correct?
-Or is it ENABLED OR DISABLED?
+If omitted, this parameter's value defaults to the resource's title.

 ###Type: netscaler_responderaction